Charles C. P. Holden: Return to Chicago

 On December 1, 1853, Holden began his journey back East on the SS Winfield Scott, which was headed towards Panama.
-However, on the first night of his voyage, the ship crashed into Anacapa Island and sunk.
-He and other passengers subsequently traveled across the Panama isthmus, and were ultimately taken to New York by the Pacific Mail steamer Illinois, landing January 3, 1854.
+However, on the first night of his voyage, the ship crashed into Anacapa Island and sank.
+After this ordeal, he and other surviving passengers subsequently traveled across the Panama isthmus, and were ultimately taken to New York by the Pacific Mail steamer Illinois, landing there on January 3, 1854.
 Holden returned to Chicago on March 18, 1854.

 Private-sector career in Chicago

-In 1855, he began working as an examiner of lands for the Illinois Central Railroad, a job he would keep for 18 years.
-His job was to sell to land speculators and settlers the 2595000 acre of land the railroad had been granted by the federal government along its railroad tracks from Chicago to Cairo, Illinois.
-He would leave the job in February 1873.
-He had, during his tenure, helped to sell two million acres of their land.
+In 1855, Holden began working as an examiner of lands for the Illinois Central Railroad, a job that he would keep for 18 years.
+His role for the company was to sell to land speculators and settlers the 2595000 acre of land that the railroad had been previously granted by the federal government as part of the grant of the right-of-way for its railroad tracks from Chicago to Cairo, Illinois.
+He would leave this job in February 1873.
+He had, during his time working for the railroad, helped to sell two million acres of their land.

 Holden made a number of successful real estate investments, erecting several commercial blocks.
 In 1872, Holden built the Holden Block, a commercial block which survives to this day.

 After leaving the Illinois Central Railroad's employ, he took a notable role in building the Chicago and Illinois River Railroad.

-Political career
+Early political career

 Holden became politically active in 1858, when he served as a delegate from Chicago to the Republican State Convention in Springfield, Illinois.

-In 1872, he was a nominee to serve as a presidential elector from Illinois if Horace Greeley had carried the state.

-Chicago City Council
+Chicago Common Council (1861–72)

-From 1861 until 1872, Holden served as a Chicago alderman.
+From 1861 until 1872, Holden served as a Chicago alderman on the Chicago Common Council (as the city council was then-named).
 From 1861 to 1863, he served as an alderman from the 5rd ward.
 From 1863 until 1872, he served as an alderman from the 10th ward.

-Amid his tenure as an alderman, the city saw many milestones, including the establishment of a new water system, the start of construction on a lake tunnel for its water supply, and the Great Chicago Fire.
+During his tenure as an alderman, the city saw many milestones: including the establishment of a new water system, the start of construction on a lake tunnel for its water supply, and the Great Chicago Fire.
+As an alderman Holden was an advocate for a number of infrastructure projects.
+He was a proponent of improving the city's roads.
+He also was an advocate for the provision of clean water to all residents within the city, and was a key proponent who helped to get a second intake tunnel built under Lake Michigan to collect water.

-Amid the American Civil War, he introduced a number of patriotic resolutions that would indicate the city's support of the national government's leadership in the war.
-He also led the bloc of Republican aldermen to stand in opposition to the Democratic faction of the city government, which was led by mayor Francis Cornwall Sherman and alderman John Comiskey.
-He was Republican floor leader of the Chicago Common Council at this time.